troclaux/notes/golang.md

   - capacity: number of items that the slice can hold without needing to be resized
     - capacity's default value is the length

-> [!WARNING]
-> `slice = append(slice, 1, 2, 3, 4)`: add items to end of slice
-> `append()` changes the underlying array of its parameter AND returns a new slice
-> ALWAYS ASSIGN THE RESULT OF APPEND() BACK TO THE SLICE TO ENSURE THE CHANGES ARE APPLIED CORRECTLY
-> `append()` only works for slices
-> don't do this: `someSlice = append(otherSlice, element)`
-> you can accidentally declare multiple slices that share the same underlying array
-> if this happens, when you change one slice, you can change other slices without knowing

 > [!NOTE]
 > go doesn't have built-in stacks and queues, but they can be implemented using slices